VivekChauhan3/PowerBI-project-Practice/README.md

 2. **Import Data**:
    Load the following data files into Power BI:
-   - `sales_data.csv`
-   - `product_data.csv`
-   - `customer_data.csv`
+   - `dataset.xlsx`

    Ensure the relationships between tables are correctly set up within Power BI.

 3. **Create Reports**:
-   Use Power BI's drag-and-drop functionality to create the required visuals and reports such as sales overviews, customer insights, product performance, and geographical analysis.
+   Use Power BI's drag-and-drop functionality to create the required visuals and reports such as survey overviews, skillset insights, and salary trends.

 4. **Publish to Power BI Service (Optional)**:
    Once your reports are ready, you can optionally publish them to the Power BI Service for online access and sharing with stakeholders.